Who has defected to Reform UK from the Conservatives and why?

 – Robert Jenrick

-The Newark MP, who served as immigration minister in Rishi Sunak’s government, blasted the party he has been a member of for nearly 30 years as he defected to Reform UK on Thursday.
+The Newark MP, who served as immigration minister in Rishi Sunak’s government, blasted the party he had been a member of for nearly 30 years as he defected to Reform UK on Thursday.

 He won his seat in a 2013 by-election after sitting Conservative MP Patrick Mercer resigned following a scandal over paid advocacy.